Blissfulbritt

 IMG_6861.jpg

 I hope to visit Coti in Chile, and Cornelia in Sweden someday.
-It’s not everyday you meet to people you immediately bond with.
-We have messaged each other here an there since meeting over a month ago.
+It’s not everyday you meet people you immediately bond with.
+We have messaged each other here and there since meeting over a month ago.
 Don’t cross Slovenia off your list, it’s a MUST see.
-While my posts were more focused on my people I met, there is so much history and beauty to the cities I visited too.
+While my posts were more focused on the people I met, there is so much history and beauty to the cities I visited too.
 My heart was just more focused on the friendships.

 IMG_6860.jpg